GENETICS 4010A - Advanced Genetics and Evolution (Hons) Pt 1

 Semester 1 and 2

 20% No 1, 2, 3, 4, 5, 6

-Assessment DetailThe preliminary Frontiers in Genetics (FiG) proposal consists of a 600 word written submission, followed by a 40 minute interview with a panel.
-The final FiG proposal consists of a 2,500 word written submission, followed by a 40 minute interview with the panel.
+Assessment DetailThe preliminary written proposal consists of a 600 word written submission, followed by a 40 minute interview with a panel.
+The final written proposal consists of a 2,500 word written submission, followed by a 40 minute interview with the panel.